Montpelier, Vermont: Media

 The Barre Montpelier Times Argus is a daily newspaper that serves Montpelier and Washington County.
-The broadcast television station WNNE (CW/NBC) is licensed to the city.
+The Montpelier Bridge is a semi-monthly paper covering the Montpelier area.
+The broadcast television station WNNE (The CW) is licensed to the city.
 ORCA Media is a non-profit community media center that serves Montpelier and surrounding communities, including Randolph and Waterbury.

 Infrastructure

 Transportation

 Montpelier has become one of Vermont's most readily accessible cities and towns, as Vermont's founders deliberately placed the capital near the geographic center of the state.

 Roads

 The city is located along Interstate 89.
 East–west U.S. Route 2 and north–south Vermont Route 12 are two other principal routes that intersect in Montpelier.
 Both I-89 and U.S. 2 provide a direct link to Burlington and the populous Lake Champlain Valley in the northwestern corner of the state.
 U.S. Route 302 has its western terminus in Montpelier, connecting it with the nearby city of Barre and points east.